AkiAfroo/minasender/README.md

 - [x] -added 61 testnet addresses

-dont forget: you must have a full node synced with all the environment variable ready and setting up in .bashrc or .profile
+dont forget: you must have a full node synced with all the environment variable ready and setting up in ~/.bashrc or ~/.profile

 export CODA_PUBLIC_KEY=your-Mina-Address